 The Registrar must report annually to the responsible Minister.
 The responsible Minister must then provide a copy of the report to the House of Representatives.
 Expressions of interest for this role will be invited later this year.

-The implementation is overseen by a governance group which has the following membership:
+The Ministry’s implementation programme is overseen by a governance group which has the following membership:

 - Deputy Director-General – Health System Improvement and Innovation – Co-Chair